 Plan 5 activities to repeat with your students that will engage many different kinds of learners.
 The following two tools will help you do this.
 They contain the same information in two formats.
 Try the spreadsheet (xls) file first.
 In some cases a student with a disability will ask the program for specific accommodations in the classroom.
 The program should pass information about the students’ needs to you for use in planning before class starts.

-also useful for reference in class planning: Adult Ed CCRS Quick Reference List
+also useful for reference in class planning for the reading, writing, speaking and listening : Adult Ed CCRS Quick Reference List

 If a student has disclosed a disability, and you are researching accommodations for their specific circumstance, both of the following sites offer strategies based on specific disabilities: